Log of debugging messages is enabled in non-debugging builds

 LOG_DEBUG appears in a inner loop called tens of millions of times per event.

-#3 Updated by Gianluca Petrillo almost 7 years ago
+#3 Updated by Gianluca Petrillo about 7 years ago

 Committed a fix aimed to deactivate

 LOG_DEBUG macro for non-production builds (the same ones where

 This is a temporary fix: once issue #5174 is fixed, both this change and the removal of

 LOG_DEBUG does not emit messages anymore unless using the